awsdocs/amazon-connect-admin-guide/doc_source/check-voice-id.md

-# Contact block: Check Voice ID<a name="check-voice-id"></a>
+# Flow block: Check Voice ID<a name="check-voice-id"></a>

 ## Description<a name="check-voice-id-description"></a>

 **Note**
-The [Set Voice ID](set-voice-id.md) block needs to be set in the contact flow before this one\.
+The [Set Voice ID](set-voice-id.md) block needs to be set in the flow before this one\.
 That block sends audio to [Amazon Connect Voice ID](voice-id.md) to verify the customer's identity, and returns a status\.

 The **Check Voice ID** block branches based on the results of the voice analysis and the status returned by Voice ID:
 + **Enrollment status**: